 Round-Up of RTLSDR Upconverter Choices

-1. There’s a new Ham It Up v1.2 HF upconverter for software defined radio produced by Opendous which has a large amount of documentation including layouts, and can be purchased mostly-assembled for only about $50. v1.2 makes some small improvements, including a 125MHz crystal instead of a 100MHz crystal to ensure there’s no interference from the U.S. FM Broadcast Band.
-It also features an input switch and an optional hardware noise source is an interesting, if possibly seldom used, feature.
+1. Probably the most popular and complete converter out there today is the NooElec Ham It Up v1.2 which has a large amount of documentation including layouts, and can be purchased – assembled, ready to go – for only $55. v1.2 makes some small improvements over previous iterations, including a 125MHz crystal instead of a 100MHz crystal to ensure there’s no interference from the U.S. FM Broadcast Band.
+It also features an input switch and the optional hardware noise source is an interesting, if possibly seldom used, feature.
 Ham Radio Science has a rather extensive review of the original revision and were pretty happy with it.
+There’s also an excellent W2AEW video illustrating the operation of the dongle and the filters on the various RF paths.

-8. If you’re looking for a more rugged commercial solution, High Sierra Microwave has an upconverter (FCD-1-55-UC) with a 133MHz IF frequency and BNC terminals with an integral amplifier.
+8. If you’re looking for a more rugged commercial solution, High Sierra Microwave has an upconverter (FCD-1-55-UC) with a 133MHz LO frequency and BNC terminals with an integral amplifier.
 I’m a fan of converters whose LO frequency shifts the entire HF range above the FM broadcast band in general and the shielded enclosure will definitely cut down on noise.
 Looks like it’s suitable for mounting outside at your antenna’s feed point, and it also looks like you’re going to pay for those features.
-If anyone owns one and wants to share their experience with it, or if High Sierra Microwave wants to send me one to evaluate (*wink wink*) I’d
+I’d love to evaluate one of these if I could get my hands on one.

 10. If you’re comfortable speaking Dutch, or just with Google Translate, you can buy the Kit RF Converter for RTL SDR Sticks DC – 65 MHz.
 Unlike most other models, this one HF up-converter takes a BNC 50 Ohm antenna input and has an SMA 50 Ohm output with a 100 MHz oscillator frequency and built-in protection.
 This one also looks like a great starter kit with through-hole components and large coils and looks easy to build.
 You can also purchase the completed assembled kit in an enclosure, which also includes a power cable and SMA-MCX adapter cable.
 Looks interesting.